This piece originally appeared on Backstage.com

-Here’s a few tips on set etiquette for the actor.
+Here are a few tips on set etiquette for the actor.

 Leave the gear to the crew

-One way to get the crew to love you, is to leave the gear alone.
+One way to get the crew to love you is to leave the gear alone.
 Even the apple boxes.

 I know it’s hard to watch other people carry the equipment, but it’s their job.
-If you help, and accidentally drop something it can cause delays.
+If you help and accidentally drop something it can cause delays.
 Not to mention some pretty awkward moments.